NVIDIA/aistore/docs/python_sdk.md

 - `requests.ConnectionError` - Connection error
 - `requests.ConnectionTimeout` - Timed out connecting to AIStore
 - `requests.ReadTimeout` - Timed out waiting response from AIStore
-- `ValueError` - Path and content are mutually exclusive
+- `AISError` - Path does not exist on the AIS cluster storage

 <a id="object.Object.delete"></a>